cjundang/2024-Backend-Development/ch-01-slide.md

 3. Why do we use **getter** and **setter** methods?
 4. What is the role of an **interface**?
 5. What happens when we divide by zero in Java?

 ---

-# 🎓 Final Thought

-> “Object-Oriented Programming isn’t just code —
-> it’s a way to **think** about problems and solutions.”

----